 Our culture drives our success.
-From day one of our Company, we have been committed to developing our culture as a commercial differentiator - one that attracts and retains people in order to create a world-class Company built for the long term.
-Our culture is defined by strong character, differentiated capabilities and collaboration.
-These essential qualities help us build stronger client relationships and better outcomes for our clients.
-Our human capital successes are evident through the number and quality of hires we have made, our historically low levels of attrition and the consistent positive feedback we receive through our employee surveys.
+From day one of our Company, we have been committed to developing our culture as a commercial differentiator - one that attracts and retains people in order to create a world-class firm built for the long term.
+Our culture is defined by uncompromising character, deep capabilities, broad domain expertise and strong collaboration.
+These qualities ensure we are best placed to provide unique commercial advice to our clients.
+Our human capital successes are evident through the number and quality of hires we have made, our historically low levels of regretted attrition and the consistent positive feedback we receive through our employee surveys.
 Reinforcement of the culture we are building comes through engagement with our employees, the reward principles we apply to compensation and promotion decisions and our various talent development initiatives, which continue to evolve as we grow.

-As of December 31, 2022, we employed 907 individuals globally, including 105 partners.
+As of December 31, 2023, we employed 1,012 individuals globally, including 115 partners.